influxdata/telegraf/plugins/inputs/lustre2_lctl/README.md

   * mdt_jobstats_*_sumsq   (uint)

 ### Client

 * tags
   * volume
 * fields
   * osc_volume_active (uint)
   * mdc_volume_active (uint)

+## Troubleshooting

+Check for the default or custom procfiles in the proc filesystem, and reference the [Lustre Monitoring and Statistics Guide][guide].
+This plugin does not report all information from these files, only a limited set of items corresponding to the above metric fields.

 ## Example Output